ymou7600/hello-world/README.md

 # hello-world
-Just for fun

-This is a branch for the master
+This is a branch for the master.
+We will create a pull request for it.